How do you get started as an [insert art-adjacent job title here]?

 When I moved to Edmonton I was lucky enough to find a job as a custom framer right out of the gate.
-I am currently still working there coming up on a year.
-I have a boss I respect (and who closed things down on a reasonable timeline at the start of covid, which I think is going to be the new standard for acceptable employers, right?) and who happily gave me a small raise after 6 months when I asked for it.
+I worked there for about a year and a half until I quit to be a full time artist.
+I had a boss I respected (and who closed things down on a reasonable timeline at the start of covid, which I think is going to be the new standard for acceptable employers, right?) and who happily gave me a small raise after 6 months when I asked for it.

 During this whole saga I picked up some freelance work as a bookbinder.
 Shannon also brought me on as a second teacher/arts facilitator for one week each year (times two years) of camping, papermaking, newspaper publishing, sample collecting goodness.

 I've been working to get Penrose Press off the ground.
 It's happening slowly but surely and the lessons I learned through my many forms of employment have contributed significantly to my progress (and sometimes to my motivation).
 Someone said to my mom recently that they want their kids to be self-employed because that's the best way to make money.
 She and I agreed that if you have the personality to work a regular day job that you can grow within and that will take taxes automatically off of your paychecks (an underrated quality of regular employers), then do that.
 Only try to start a small business if you can't imagine doing anything else for the rest of your life.